lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 --- abstract

-This document introduces a set of Key Encapsulation Mechanism (KEM) schemes that use pairs of cryptographic elements such as public keys and cipher texts to combine their security properties.
-These schemes effectively mitigate risks associated with the adoption of post-quantum cryptography and are fully compatible with existing X.509, PKIX, and CMS data structures and protocols.
-This document defines eleven specific pairwise combinations, namely ML-KEM Composite Schemes, that blend ML-KEM with traditional algorithms such as RSA-OAEP, ECDH, X25519, and X448.
-For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{I-D.housley-lamps-cms-kemri}}.
+This document defines combinations of ML-KEM [FIPS.203] in hybrid with traditional algorithms RSA-OAEP, ECDH, X25519, and X448.
+For use within CMS, this document is intended to be coupled with the CMS KEMRecipientInfo mechanism in {{RFC9629}}.
 These combinations are tailored to meet security best practices and regulatory requirements.
-Composite ML-KEM is applicable in any application that would otherwise use ML-KEM, but wants the protection against breaks or catastrophic bugs in ML-KEM.
+Composite ML-KEM is applicable in any application that uses X.509, PKIX, and CMS data structures and protocols that would otherwise use ML-KEM, but wants the protection against breaks or catastrophic bugs in ML-KEM.

 <!-- End of Abstract -->